 (b) Every person convicted of reckless driving shall be guilty of a Class A misdemeanor, except as provided under subsections (b-1), (c), and (d) of this Section.

-Aggressive driving can be hard to categorize, as it is a combination of several bad driving behaviors.
+Aggressive driving can be hard to categorize, as it is a combination of several destructive driving behaviors that harm car accident victims.
 However, there are factors that all point to aggressive driving.
 Some attributes are: